Close Menu

 Differences from Other Linked Lists:

-pointer.
-Traversal is unidirectional and cannot loop back to the start. - Doubly Linked List (DLL): Each node has both
+• Singly Linked List: Each node contains only a data and a next pointer.
+Traversal is unidirectional and cannot loop back to the start.

-points to the first node, but backward traversal is impossible.
+• Circular Singly Linked List: Nodes only have a data and a next pointer, and the last node’s next points to the first node, but backward traversal is impossible.

 CDLL offers bidirectional traversal and continuous looping, making it highly efficient for applications like resource management or real-time scheduling.